Last updated: 28th July 2015

-All preschools do not have a school uniform policy but they encourage parents to bring children in clothes that they can easily play in and shoes that they can take on and off themselves.
+Almost all preschools do not have a school uniform policy but they encourage parents to bring children in clothes that they can easily play in and shoes that they can take on and off themselves.
 All primary and high schools, whether government or private have specified school uniforms and you are advised to organise them early or your child's size may well get sold out.
 Most of the schools sell their own or will let you know where to buy them.
 They also have a very specific shoe policy - make sure to ask!
 Many of the private schools also now, very wisely, have a hat policy.

 Many Caymanian students leave the public school system and enter a private school at some point during their formal education.
-The three main years of entry are at the beginning of high school (Year 7), at beginning of Year 9 (a year before GCSEs start) or at the beginning of Year 12 (for the start of A Levels).
-Many parents in Cayman also send their children to boarding school and we have been reliably told that equal numbers of children leave for the start of years 5, 6, 7, 8 and 9.
-The final push being the year before children start GCSE's.
+The three main years of entry are: at the beginning of high school (Year 7), at beginning of Year 9 (a year before GCSE's start) or at the beginning of Year 12 (for the start of A Levels).
+Many parents in Cayman also send their children to boarding school and we have been reliably told that equal numbers of children leave for the start of years 5, 6, 7, 8 and 9, the final push being the year before children start GCSE's.
 When these pupils leave, places in private schools are freed up.

-Places at Cayman's two private schools which do A Levels (Cayman Prep and High School and St. Ignatius) are few and highly sort after.
-On average there are no more than 10 places available for the start of 6th form (Year 12) and each child is expected to get an A or a B grade in their chosen A Level subjects.
-More public school students can gain a place at either of these private schools if they are willing to enter in the earlier years of 7, 8 or 9.
-In all instances the child will be interviewed and be expected to meet the school's evaluation criteria.
-About 50% of both schools 6th forms are made up of former government school students and it is commonly acknowledged that they take the cream of the well educated and motivated Caymanian student pool.
+Places at Cayman's two private schools which do A Levels (CPHS and St. Ignatius) are few and highly sought after.
+On average, there are no more than 10 places available for the start of 6th form (Year 12) and each child is expected to get an A or a B grade in the GCSE subjects which they have chosen to do at A Level.
+More public school students can gain a place at either of these private schools if they are willing to enter in years 7, 8 or 9.
+In all instances, the child will be interviewed and expected to meet the school's evaluation criteria.
+About 50% of both schools' 6th form are made up of former government school students and it is commonly acknowledged that they take the majority of the brightest and most motivated students from the government student pool.